-Nothing shouts grandeur quite like a combination of high ceilings, wall panelling and internal fluted columns, so this room can certainly be classed as a grand space!
+Nothing shouts grandeur quite like a combination of high ceilings, wall panelling and internal fluted columns, so this blue living room can certainly be classed as a grand space!
 It's well known that dark colours work particularly well in larger spaces, by stopping them feeling too cold, bland and sometimes even clinical.
-This is shown to good effect in this palatial living room design, where black flooring runs throughout the space, and deep blue walls, artwork and ornaments are neatly framed by the bright white wall panels, windows and columns.
+These living room walls show this to good effect in this palatial living room design, where black flooring runs throughout the space, and deep blue walls, artwork and ornaments are neatly framed by the bright white wall panels, windows and columns.

-The sofas and curtains have been kept completely neutral, to not only allow the walls to remain the main bold statement of the room, but to also stop them fighting for attention or clashing.
+The sofas and curtains have been kept to a completely neutral colour scheme, to not only allow the walls to remain the main bold statement of the room, but to also stop them fighting for attention or clashing.

 It's fair to say that most of us don't have living rooms of this size, but that doesn't mean you can't use certain elements of this design in your own home to achieve a similar effect.

 8. Traditional with a Modern Twist

 Image credit : pinterest.com

 Here we see proof that even if you prefer your interior design to be conservative and traditional within your room décor, you can still add a modern twist by creating a bold, in this case navy blue, feature wall.
 The design of this room relies on using the furniture and cushions as accents to the feature wall, by mirroring the same navy blue colour.
 This is intelligently softened and toned down by grey geometric patterns within the fabrics.
 More shades of grey are further used within the lamp shades and other seating areas within the room, whilst everything else is deliberately kept plain and neutral.